Clinical Trial Results – L-Cysteine Prevents Hangover

 - A test group drank alcohol for three hours on 6 different occasions.
 Some subjects were omitted from the study because they were unable to drink enough – lightweights!

 - Those given the L-cysteine capsules reported fewer or no hangover symptoms compared to those given placebo capsules

 - L-cysteine proved to reduce alcohol-related nausea, headache, stress and anxiety of the people tested

 Yeti & The Fox core ingredient is N-Acetyl Cysteine, which is a close analogue of the cysteine used in this clinical trial.
 This medical research proves again why Yeti & The Fox works so well with our customers – 93% say they wake up with no hangover or significantly less hangover than without Yeti & The Fox (responses from 170 people).

 A clinical trial by the University of Milan proved Glutathione reduces blood alcohol levels and significantly reduces hangovers.

-Yeti & The Fox contains both NAC and Glutathione.
-So, a double whammy for Yeti & The Fox.
-The reason our customers and the media proclaim that it works so well.
+So, in short, the 2 core ingredients in Yeti & The Fox are clinically proven to eliminate or reduce hangovers!!!
+So, a double whammy for Yeti & The Fox and the reason our customers and the media proclaim that it works so well.

 Yeti & The Fox supports wellness after drinking alcohol.